John D. Rockefeller: Wealth

 Rockefeller is largely remembered simply for the raw size of his wealth.
 In 1902, an audit showed Rockefeller was worth about $200 million—compared to the total national GDP of $24 billion then.

 His wealth continued to grow significantly (in line with U.S. economic growth) as the demand for gasoline soared, eventually reaching about $900 million on the eve of the First World War, including significant interests in banking, shipping, mining, railroads, and other industries.
-His personal wealth was 900 million in 1913 worth 23.5 billion dollars adjusted for inflation in 2020.
+His personal wealth was 900 million in 1913 worth $23.5 billion, adjusted for inflation in 2020.
 According to his New York Times obituary, "it was estimated after Mr. Rockefeller retired from business that he had accumulated close to $1,500,000,000 out of the earnings of the Standard Oil trust and out of his other investments.
 This was probably the greatest amount of wealth that any private citizen had ever been able to accumulate by his own efforts."
 By the time of his death in 1937, Rockefeller's remaining fortune, largely tied up in permanent family trusts, was estimated at $1.4 billion, while the total national GDP was $92 billion.
 According to some methods of wealth calculation, Rockefeller's net worth over the last decades of his life would easily place him as the wealthiest known person in recent history.
 As a percentage of the United States' GDP, no other American fortune—including those of Bill Gates or Sam Walton—would even come close.

 Rockefeller, aged 86, wrote the following words to sum up his life: